rotorflight/rotorflight-configurator/README.md

 #### MacOS X users

-Changes to the security model used in the latest versions of MacOS X 10.14 (Mojave) and 10.15 (Catalina) mean that the operating system will show an error message ('"Betaflight Configurator.app" is damaged and can’t be opened.
+Changes to the security model used in the latest versions of MacOS X 10.14 (Mojave) and 10.15 (Catalina) mean that the operating system will show an error message ('"Rotorflight Configurator.app" is damaged and can’t be opened.
 You should move it to the Trash.') when trying to install the application.
-To work around this, run the following command in a terminal after installing: `sudo xattr -rd com.apple.quarantine /Applications/Betaflight\ Configurator.app`.
+To work around this, run the following command in a terminal after installing: `sudo xattr -rd com.apple.quarantine /Applications/Rotorflight\ Configurator.app`.

 #### Linux users